samathanaprabu/Cpp-program/README.md

 # Cpp-program
 Beginning Programmer

-# Prob 1 : Write a program that takes an integer, then a string, then a char from the user and prints them in the screen.
+# Write a program that takes an integer, then a string, then a char from the user and prints them in the screen.

 Input:  2 Name y

 **Expected Output:**